 Donald Wolfit (Lawrence of Arabia) also gives a powerful performance as Mr Brown (Wolfit was the inspiration for Ronald Harwood’s famous play The Dresser, which was filmed in 1983 with Albert Finney as Wolfit).
 Hermione Baddeley (Mary Poppins) received an Oscar nomination for her role as Signoret’s best friend.
 I believe it is the shortest performance — three short scenes that amount to less than three minutes — to be nominated for an acting Oscar.
 Heather Sears (The Story of Esther Costello) unsuspected victim.

 Conclusions & Final Thoughts:

-Room at the Top is the antithesis of Capracorn.
-Frank Capra believed in the goodness of the ordinary man/woman.
+Bleak and cynical, Room at the Top is the antithesis of Frank Capra’s blue-collar utopia.
 This film avoids any pandering, spreading the blame on socio-economic problems everywhere, not just on the lap of the powerful & rich.
-If you are looking for a film that makes you feel good about being part of the working force look elsewhere.
-Room at the Top slaps you with truths that none of us really want to hear — it’s incredibly powerful, timeless in that regard.
+If you are looking for a film that makes you feel good about being part of the working force, look elsewhere.
+The film slaps you with truths that none of us really want to hear — it’s incredibly powerful and timeless in that regard.
 B&W, 115 minutes, Not Rated.